Small Business First Program

 - Emergency: Failure to act immediately may result in significant bodily harm, loss or damage of property, violation of law, or cause significant liability to University or University community.

-- Purchases through existing strategically-sourced agreements: An existing agreement competitively bid via RFP at systemwide or campus level, includes hospitality, entertainment and travel partnerships and agreements (Ex: hotel and event spaces, travel services, and catering).
+- Purchases through existing strategically-sourced agreements: An existing agreement competitively bid via RFP at systemwide or campus level; these include hotel and event spaces, catering, entertainment and travel partnerships, etc. (See Systemwide Contract Listings or check with your campus Procurement for local agreements).

 - Federally funded purchases: These fall under Federal requirements.